 Missions are free to play and, once downloaded, do not require WiFi or a data connection.

 The Mission Maker is an online platform that empowers educators and staff of all kinds to design their own mobile games in minutes.
-These games (or “Missions”) are then instantly published to the Agents of Discovery app, and available for free from the App Store or Google Play.
+These games (or “Missions”) can be created in English, Spanish, or French.
+Missions are then instantly published to the Agents of Discovery app, and available for free from the App Store or Google Play.
+Missions can be played on-site or at home by using geo triggered or image trigger technology.

 The efficacy of a mobile application to increase connectedness to nature and impart flora/fauna/ecological knowledge was assessed in 747 children in three separate and distinctive parks: a wetland, a prairie grassland, and an indoor tropical garden.